techypoint/techypoint.github.io/_posts/create-a-website/2020-05-12-create-a-blog-part1.md

 You can use any other tool which is suitable to you but we are going to use Jekyll in further tutorial for development (as it makes development easy and fast).

 So before going further, Jekyll knowledge is required.
-Recommendation - Please watch Jekyll tutorials as it is necessary for futher tutorials.
+**Recommendation** - Please watch Jekyll tutorials as it is necessary for futher tutorials.
 I have provided some Jekyll Video tutorials in Further Study Material.

-So lets start
+### So lets start -

 ## Install Jekyll on Ubuntu
-1. run this command on terminal- sudo apt-get install ruby-full build-essential zlib1g-dev
+1. Run this command on terminal-
+   - sudo apt-get install ruby-full build-essential zlib1g-dev
-2. gem install jekyll bundler
+   - gem install jekyll bundler
-3. check jekyll is installed or not - jekyll -v
+3. Check jekyll is installed or not
+   - jekyll -v

-Link is provided for installation on other systems.
+Link is provided for installation on other systems in Further Study Material.

 After Installing Ruby and Jekyll, now creates a Jekyll project.

 ## Create a Jekyll project
-1. Go to the directory where you want to create project.
+- Step 1 - Go to the directory where you want to create project.
-2. create new Jekyll project - jekyll new vbisht7038.github.io
+- Step 2 - Create new Jekyll project - jekyll new vbisht7038.github.io
 <div class="imgCont">
   <img alt="Jekyll New Project" title="Jekyll New Project" src="/assets/img/create-a-website/create-a-blog-part1/jekyll-new-project.png"/>
 </div>
-3. cd vbisht7038.github.io
+- Step 3 - cd vbisht7038.github.io
-4. To access your website, run command- bundle exec jekyll serve
+- Step 4 - To access your website, run command- bundle exec jekyll serve
 <div class="imgCont">
   <img alt="Jekyll Serve Command" title="Jekyll Serve Command" src="/assets/img/create-a-website/create-a-blog-part1/jekyll_serve_command.png"/>
 </div>
-5. Open localhost:4000 url on browser, you will see a dummy website.
+- Step 5 - Open [http://localhost:4000](http://localhost:4000 "http://localhost:4000") url on browser, you will see a dummy website.
 <div class="imgCont">
   <img alt="Jekyll Demo Page" title="Jekyll Demo Page" src="/assets/img/create-a-website/create-a-blog-part1/jekyll_demo_page.png"/>
 </div>